energinet-open-incubator/innersource-collaboration/FOSS-pm/FOSS-terms-guide/04-FOSS-Terms-Intro-FOSS-licenses.md

 #### Technical tools to enforce product strategy choices - and why they're less powerful than you think.
 This deals with strategically using certain FOSS license features hoping to achieve certain effects.
 It also points out why usually none of these short circuit argumentations have the effect they're chosen for unless there is proper product definition, strategy and at least some minimal definition around governance.
-All of the below is strictly not legal advice but "FOSS license folklore", may not work under Danish law and should be closely discussed with specialized legal counsel to evaluate if they actually work in the desired way.
+All of the below is **strictly not legal advice but *"FOSS license folklore"***, may not work under Danish law and should be closely discussed with specialized legal counsel to evaluate if they actually work in the desired way.

 ##### AGPL (network copyleft)
 You publish code, offer a SaaS product based on it and don't want others to also offer a SaaS product just adding minor changes: This was the design principle of the AGPL.
 It was killed by hyperscalers through hosting the unmodified FOSS products.
-This lead to radical source-available/non-OSI certified licenses such as the [license change of ElasticSearch]().
+This lead to radical source-available/non-OSI certified licenses such as the [ElasticSearch turned SSPL](https://opensource.org/sspl-not-open-source) case.
 Tread very carefully here.

 ##### GPL (strong copyleft)
 You want to force others to publish the modifications they made?
 This is what the GPL/restrictive class was designed for.